uwdata/arquero/docs/api/op.md

 <hr/><a id="entries_agg" href="#entries_agg">#</a>
 <em>op</em>.<b>entries_agg</b>(<i>key</i>, <i>value</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/aggregate-functions.js)

 Aggregate function to create an array in the style of [Object.entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) given input *key* and *value* fields.
-The resulting aggregate is an array (one per group) with [key, value] arrays defined by the input fields.
+The resulting aggregate is an array (one per group) with [key, value] arrays defined by the input fields, and may include duplicate keys.
+The order of entries is sensitive to any [orderby](verbs#orderby) criteria.

 * *key*: The key field.
 * *value* The value field.